Oncade/pong-multiplayer-example/Assets/Namazu Studios/Elements Client Plugin/ReadMe.md

 By default, the generated code will use JSON, and store the session in Application.PersistentDataPath.

-You can also use the APIs directly if you prefer to manage the requests yourself, or if you prefer a DI based architecture.
+You can also use the APIs directly instead of ElementsClient if you prefer to manage the requests yourself, or if you prefer a DI based architecture.

 See ElementsCodegen/Tests/ElementsTest.cs for an example on how to log in and get the current user (this might be commented out to avoid compiler errors before you generate the Elements API code).